Skip to Main Content

 Chicken and the Ancient Capital: What Gyeongju's Comfort Dining Reveals

-Gyeongju is not a city that announces itself loudly.
+Thank You Chicken is a casual Korean Fried Chicken restaurant in Gyeongju.
 The former Silla kingdom capital sits in North Gyeongsang Province with the measured confidence of a place that has outlasted empires, and its dining culture reflects that temperament.
 Between the royal tumuli and Buddhist temple corridors, the city's eating life runs on dishes that predate trend cycles by centuries.
 It is in this context that a name like Thank You Chicken lands with particular clarity: unpretentious, direct, grounded in a protein that Korean culinary tradition has treated with more ceremony than outsiders typically expect.

 Gyeongju's food scene operates in a different register from Seoul or Busan.
 Where Mingles in Seoul works at the precision end of contemporary Korean cuisine and Mori in Busan brings a similarly refined approach to the port city's waterfront, Gyeongju tends to prioritise regional continuity over culinary reinvention.
 The city's identity is archaeological as much as gastronomic, and that shapes what visitors find at the table: dishes with long lineage, preparations rooted in province-specific technique, and an overall pace that resists the pressure to perform novelty.